philipmackenzie/iceberg-ci/README.md

 Developed at Iceberg Audio for automated CI builds for audio products using the JUCE library.

-Commit to git and get cross-platform installers build in parallel.
+Commit to git and get cross-platform installers built in parallel.

 ### Requirements ###
 * Python 3 (e.g. Anaconda).
 Developed using python 3.7.1